EEN777/68000AssemblyGame/README.md

 The assets, including audio, were sourced through Envato Elements with my subscription.

+The program also uses a bitmap subroutine that I authored that manually reads through a given bitmaps information and displays the desired chuck of the bitmap at any position on the screen.

 The program was written using an emulator for the Motorola 68000 called Easy68K. http://www.easy68k.com/